DELIRIOUS WEST

 Maps 6, 7, and 8 for 200 Milers.
 Maps 7 and 8 for 100 Milers.

-2 x POWER BANKS to recharge mobile phone on the run (1 to be on runner at all times)
+2 x 10,000mAh POWER BANKS to recharge mobile phone and headlamp on the run (1 to be on runner at all times).
+Must include appropriate ports and power cords.

 MINI FIRST AID KIT